CarlosTenorio/BookApp-NgRx/README.md

 # Book App

-Angular 9 App for Workshops to teach Angular.
+Angular 10 App for Workshops to teach Angular.
+Using NgRx library, based on Redux.

 ## Development server